Asma-Hawari/Checkout.com/README.md

-# etoal
+# Etoile La Boutique
-Etoal is an e-commerce open source project, using Django &amp; Vue.JS
+Etoile is an e-commerce open source project, using Django &amp; Vue.JS